ttscoff/bunch/integration/advanced-scripting/bunch-status-board.md

 print "{\"background_color\":\"#{color}\"}"
 ```

 When called with `/path/to/bunch_status.rb "Comms"` in the BetterTouchTool widget's script body, this script would now check the state of the Comms Bunch directly, circumventing the need for the JSON status file entirely.
-Set the "Execute script every..." value to 0 so the script only runs when we call the `refresh_widget` url.
+Set the "Execute script every..." value to 0 so the script only runs when we call the `refresh_widget` method from our frontmatter scripts.
 Be sure to enable "Always run when widget becomes visible" to ensure the inital state is set.

 This method definitely requires more manual setup (copying all of the UUIDs into every Bunch), but is a far more efficient solution.